Australia in World War I: Repatriation and demobilisation

 The process of repatriation did not end there, though.
 Upon their return to Australia the effort shifted towards placing the returned soldiers into employment, or education and taking care of those that were too badly injured to work.
-In order to meet these needs the Commonwealth established the Repatriation Department, tasked with managing the placement of returned soldiers into employment, training, education, housing.
+To meet these needs the Commonwealth established the Repatriation Department, tasked with managing the placement of returned soldiers into employment, training, education, housing.
 Eventually this also included the colossal task of managing the provision of war pensions, managing repatriation hospitals and convalescent homes and administering the Soldier Settlement Scheme.
 The total cost of these provisions was considerable, and in June 1935 it was estimated to have cost approximately £238,000,000 which was more than the total amount spent on defence during the war.

-In order to advocate for the many thousands of returned servicemen and women many ex-services organisations sprang up.
-The most prominent of these was probably the Returned Sailors and Soldiers Imperial League of Australia which had been established in 1916 by representatives from many state-based organisations already in existence.
+To advocate for the many thousands of returned servicemen and women many ex-services organisations sprang up.
+The most prominent of these was the Returned Sailors and Soldiers Imperial League of Australia which had been established in 1916 by representatives from many state-based organisations already in existence.
 Following the war this organisation grew in its political influence as its numbers grew and was very active in the repatriation process, advocating for financial entitlements for veterans and securing concessions for soldiers returning to civilian employment.
-By 1919 it was estimated to have 150,000 members although this fell dramatically in the mid-1920s.
+By 1919 it had about 150,000 members although this fell dramatically in the mid-1920s.